 This course meets once per week for the purpose of discussing and solving a variety of mathematical problems and concepts not normally covered in traditional courses.
 Problem-solving methods will be discussed.
 Topics may include, for example, number theory, coding theory, geometry, probability and optimization.
-The course may be repeated for credit.
 Prerequisite: MATH 291 and at least junior standing; or permission of instructor.
 Fall.